-Mode Select Softkey Icon (DDU-2400/2450 only) - When this icon is present on the screen (during a rescue), the user may press the corresponding softkey button to bring up the Mode of Operation selection screen.
+Mode Select Softkey Icon (DDU-2450 only) - When this icon is present on the screen (during a rescue), the user may press the corresponding softkey button to bring up the Mode of Operation selection screen.

-Mode of Operation screen (with corresponding softkeys; DDU-2400/2450 only)
+Mode of Operation screen (with corresponding softkeys; DDU-2450 only)

-The user may then select AED Mode with video, AED Mode with ECG, or Manual Mode (available only for DDU-2400 with Manual Mode enabled) by pressing the corresponding softkey button.
-(Note: DDU-2400 units running software version 2.4 or higher require that the user confirm that they wish to enter Manual Mode; see Section 5.1 "Entering Manual Mode" for more information.)
+The user may then select AED Mode with video or AED Mode with ECG by pressing the corresponding softkey button.
 If no selection is made within 8 seconds, the AED will continue in the current mode.